LUMI

 .
 Pass this to the--account

-parameter. - Decide on an appropriate compute partition to run on.
+parameter. - Run the job on an appropriate compute partition:

 - View the partitions with the command: